AI change management starts with people: how to make it work?

 Even better, 82% of the participants said they wanted to keep using the tools after the pilot.
 The government sees this as a step toward modernizing how the public sector works, making it more efficient.

-Pendo Product-driven teams introducing AI features to existing apps or platforms.
+Pendo Product teams adding AI features to existing apps Interfaces, Feedback loops

 Prosci ADKAR® Digital Toolkit